 My sweetie loves acorn squash and I’m a lover of pumpkin pie (a match made in cucurbit heaven), so we were happy to try a few of these in our garden.

-We live on a small plateau above a small rise that faces the south, so we planted a number of different cucurbits along the top of the rise and trained the vines to trail down the hillside as they grew.
+We live on a plateau that faces south, so we planted a number of different cucurbits along the top of the rise and trained the vines down the hillside as they grew.

 (For the purpose of this article I’m going to talk about pumpkins, but what I write is true of most cucurbits.)

-If you have a long growing season, plant them outside when temperatures move into the 50-60F range (well past your last frost).
-If you are like me and have a shorter growing season (I live in zone 6a with temperatures in the negatives during the winter), you will likely have to start them indoors under lights until warmer weather shows up (I start mine early May and move them out when temperatures allow).
+If you have a long growing season, plant them outside when temperatures move in the 50-60° F range (well past your last frost).
+If you are like me and have a shorter growing season (I live in zone 61 with temperatures in the negatives during the winter), you will likely have to start them indoors under lights until warmer weather shows up (I start mine early may and move them out when temperatures allow).

 The covered pumpkins and blue Hubbard squash did amazingly well that year.
 The other uncovered squash (Turkish turban, acorn, and delicata) limped along for a while and finally produced a few small squashes.
 They just couldn’t seem to catch up.

 Do read the specifics on your seed envelope, but in general, you want to plant 4-6 seeds a few inches apart in a mound of dirt.
 When the seedlings come up, pick out the strongest two or three plants and pull the rest.